loong218-toast/AlgoTrading-analysis/README.md

 Our winning chance increases from 29% (1683/2944) to 54.4% (816/1499). <br />
 We get only 3216 scores, but I find it very consistent and it also loses less scores.

-We then do logistic regression from different data of each positions, but I find most data are highly uncorrelated to make a good model.
+We then do logistic regression from different data of each positions, but I find most data are too uncorrelated to make a good model.

 Our last approach is LSTM time series forecasting model, which performed very well.